cimi/old-blog/source/_posts/2010-07-30-huawei-and-the-vpn-saga.markdown

 When I came back home, later in the evening, I started thinking about what could be causing the problem, but I couldn't come up with any solution.
 My work-supplied laptop is running Windows XP and is bundled with tons of 'enterprise software' that make it run slower than PC's made in the early 2000's.
 Really.
 I'm not joking.
 I was so angry that I decided to purge my system of anything that I didn't need, regardless if it's "policy" or whatever.I started with the anti-virus software, McAfee Enterprise Suite.
 I never understood why anyone would need anti-virus software, assuming he's at least a bit computer savvy and doesn't download warez daily.
 It turns out that uninstalling McAfee is an adventure.
 I had to remove about three or four of their products from the Windows Add/Remove programs list.
 I couldn't remove the McAfee Agent, because it threw an "in-use" error when I tried to do that.
 If I restarted the system, the agent would reinstall what I'd previously removed.
 Swell.
 Eventually, I found out that the solution is to remove the McAfee common framework.
 It's located in Program Files/McAfee/Common Framework and you need to run: ``frminst.exe /forceuninstall``.
 After removing it, I ran their [Consumer Products Removal tool](http://service.mcafee.com/FAQDocument.aspx?id=TS100507) and after a reboot I was McAfee free.
 After removing the anti-virus, my 3G modem started working again.
 Damn.

-So, "I've learned something today" aka conclusions:- Huawei, el-cheapo of networking devices, has a long way to go.
+So, "I've learned something today" aka conclusions:

+- Huawei, el-cheapo of networking devices, has a long way to go.
 - McAffee is a piece of crap.
 I suspect all antivirus software is.
 - I really, truly, hate Windows, Microsoft and the people that use the term 'enterprise' to hide incompetence.
 - Technical support is mostly useless for advanced issues, so why pay for it? (read the last point again, too)